openhab/website/blog/2019-06-06-why-should-we-be-present-at-events.md

 Another vibrant event immediately followed the really cool Bosch Hackathon - I attended the

 ## Maker Faire Berlin.
-Attendees: the do-it-yourself (DYI) community.
+Attendees: The do-it-yourself (DYI) community.
 Starting on Friday with a day exclusively for school children.
 That is one of our target groups.
 The young talents.
 We need them [target group 1] because many of us are "really old" and as a sustainable open source software community we have to hand the project over to the younger ones.
 You can imagine the fun with young people if you show them the smart home.
 They spontaneously understand the dependencies.

 Saturday and Sunday were open for general public.
 I’ve never met so many happy people, **giving a warm applause and a big thank you** to me (as the representative of the openHAB community) **for our software project**.
 Most of them were never active in our forum.
 I invited them to switch their habits and be part of our wonderful community. „Say 'we' instead of 'you' please!“ [target group 2]